 - Christensen sees innovation in visualization for courses.
 He talks about how barriers between fields are random.
 Who decided chemistry and calculus are separate?
 System is designed for another era: 4 years and you take the summers off to work in the fields and will change.

-Continue Reading: We did a webinar with Eduventures and asked the audience (which consisted of deans, associate provost for online learning, CIO, faculty members, and more) what their biggest challenges and viable solutions were for developing online programs.
+During a webinar with Eduventures, we asked the audience (which consisted of deans, associate provost for online learning, CIO, faculty members, and more) what their biggest challenges and viable solutions were for developing online programs.